 Historically in the UK the most common model for vets was the independent practice, like Beacon View Vets.
 Independent practices are owned and operated by an individual or small group of vets.

 Corporate practices on the other hand are owned by a corporation and are one of many branches in a chain; regionally or nationally.
-Corporations are usually formed of a board of directors, shareholders, and clinical directors in assigned surgeries.
-Often the directors of these corporations are not vets.

 Family-style independent practices, like Beacon View Vets tend to have a lower rate of staff turnover, meaning you are more likely to see the same friendly faces each time you visit and receive excellent continuity of care.